GoFetchDeliveries/api/README.md

 ## Errors

-Errors responses contains a single `error` attribute with a text description:
+Error responses contains a single `error` attribute with a text description:

 ```JSON
 {"error": "You need to sign in or sign up before continuing."}